Science: Curriculum

 The science curriculum at Saint Ann’s leads students to realize that science is not simply an ocean of memorized facts, formulae, and unfamiliar terminology, but a way of looking at the universe, a mode of asking and answering relevant questions.
 At every age, experimentation is stressed.
 Throughout the varied disciplines, students design procedures and gather, analyze, and interpret data.
 Mathematical, statistical, and effective science writing skills are consistently emphasized.
 Field trips are taken to supplement classroom learning.
 Lessons are enhanced by the professional expertise of guest speakers.

 In the younger grades, the emphasis on science is gradually increased from preschool through the third grade.
-In the Preschool, the Kindergarten and in first grade, science is integrated into the curriculum by the classroom teachers with support from science faculty.
-Second graders have a science lesson each week in their home classrooms taught by science faculty.
+In the Preschool, the Kindergarten science is integrated into the curriculum by the classroom teachers with support from science faculty.
+First and second graders have a science lesson each week in their home classrooms taught by science faculty.
 When they reach third grade, students begin to travel to science labs in the Bosworth Building once a week for classes with science faculty.
 The topics covered are as varied and inspiring as chemistry, entomology, electricity, and botanical classification.

 Beginning in the Lower Middle School, science is a full-time academic class, meeting four times per week.
-Fourth grade science introduces many subjects, including anatomy, evolution, geology, chemistry, and cell biology.
-Highlights include an owl pellet dissection, chemical demonstrations, and a field trip to the American Museum of Natural History.
-Fourth graders begin to use microscopes, balances, and other laboratory equipment.
+Fourth grade science introduces many subjects, including skeletal anatomy, evolution, geology, and cell biology.
+Highlights include an owl pellet dissection, earthquake and other science demonstrations, and a field trip to the American Museum of Natural History.
+Fourth graders practice using microscopes, balances, and other laboratory equipment.
 They also keep a detailed lab binder–a practice that they will continue throughout many middle school classes at Saint Ann’s.
-As a culmination of a year of scientific experimentation, fourth grade students design independent research projects, and present their research in lively in-class “poster symposia.”
+As a culmination of a year of scientific experimentation, fourth grade students design independent research projects, and present their research in a lively in-class “poster symposia.”

 Sixth grade science takes students on a tour of the physical world, from the motion of distant galaxies at one extreme to that of electrons at the other.
 Major units include astronomy, kinematics, electricity, and magnetism, which are explored through research projects and experiments in addition to class discussions.
-There are various engineering assignments throughout the year, such as a series of egg-drop competitions, and the much-anticipated house-building project in which basic electronics principles are utilized, with the opportunity for some fabulous architectural designs.
-Recent inter-class projects have also included a Rube Goldberg contraption demonstration and the Pinewood Derby.
-Sixth graders take an annual field trip to the New York Hall of Science.
+There are various engineering assignments throughout the year, such as a series of egg-drop competitions, and the much-anticipated circuits project in which basic electronics principles are utilized, with the opportunity for some fabulous vehicle or house design.

 Chemistry and the intricacies of the periodic table are studied extensively in seventh grade.
 The class goal is to connect chemical theory to everyday life experiences and applications.
 Students explore atomic theory, boat building, and chemical and physical transformations.
 Armed with this knowledge and the many lab techniques they practice throughout the year, students end the course with a thorough and independent separation and analysis of a mixture of chemical components we affectionately call “sludge.”